fraktalio/fmodel/README.md

     react = { e ->
         when (e) {
-            //TODO evolve the example ;), it does not do much at the moment. is RestaurantOrderCreatedEvent -> emptyFlow()
+            //TODO evolve the example ;), it does not do much at the moment. is RestaurantOrderCreatedEvent -> emptySequence()
-            is RestaurantOrderPreparedEvent -> emptyFlow()
+            is RestaurantOrderPreparedEvent -> emptySequence()
-            is RestaurantOrderErrorEvent -> emptyFlow()
+            is RestaurantOrderErrorEvent -> emptySequence()
-            null -> emptyFlow() // We ignore the `null` event by returning the empty flow of commands.
+            null -> emptySequence() // We ignore the `null` event by returning the empty sequence of commands.
 Only the Saga that can handle `null` event/action-result can be combined (Monoid) with other Sagas.
         }
     }
 )